 The Fully Open Source version of the LKB

 A new, fully open source version of the LKB ('LKB-FOS' for short) is currently under development.
-This is based on the version of the LKB that has been developed over the past several years in Allegro CL, but with the major difference that it is not dependent on any proprietary compilers, runtime environments or code libraries.
-At present, the code is very fluid, so the changes to the source code required for this version have not yet been committed to the main DELPH-IN code repository.
-Until that happens, pre-built binaries for macOS and Linux can be downloaded from lkb_fos.tgz.
+This is based on the 'classic' version of the LKB that has been developed over the past several years in Franz Allegro CL, but with the major difference that it is not dependent on any proprietary compilers, runtime environments or code libraries.
+The source code is in the DELPH-IN public repository http://svn.delph-in.net/lkb/branches/fos/.
+For convenience, precompiled binaries for macOS and Linux can be downloaded from lkb_fos.tgz [65.1 MB].
+A Windows binary should be available later in 2019.

-LKB-FOS has been developed using the tools and libraries SBCL, McCLIM, and SLIME (replacing Franz Allegro CL, Allegro CLIM, and Franz ELI).
+LKB-FOS has been developed using the tools and libraries SBCL, McCLIM and SLIME (replacing Franz Allegro CL, CLIM and ELI respectively).
 See the following sections for installation and usage instructions.

 LKB-FOS on macOS and Linux

 On macOS, LKB-FOS requires the open source application XQuartz.
 If you don't already have XQuartz, download it from https://www.xquartz.org and install it.
-The LKB-FOS binary for macOS is lkb.command.
+The LKB-FOS binary for macOS is lkb.darwin_x86_64.
 You can run this binary by typing its name in the Terminal application or in an xterm hosted by XQuartz.
-Alternatively, you can just double-click the file.
+To start the LKB without going through the Unix command line, just double click the LKB.app application.
 Aquamacs http://aquamacs.org works well for running LKB-FOS as a process inside emacs.

 On Linux, LKB-FOS requires the Unix application xclip, which is not installed by default in all Linux distributions.
 In Ubuntu, to download and install it you can run the command sudo apt-get install xclip.
 The LKB-FOS binary for Linux is lkb.linux_x86_64.